gravity-platform/doc/naming.md

 }
 ````

 Just call it `status` in this example, it's obviously a text.
-We don't need you to tell us.. keep it simple ;-)
+We do not need you to tell us.. keep it simple ;-)

 ### "A code" (Translatable with additional id)